The Silver Palate Apple Cake is one of the most beloved apple cake recipes of all time, and it just screams Fall.

-The Famous Silver Palate Apple Cake Recipe ~ Sheila Lukins and Julee Rosso are the dynamic duo that wrote the definitive cookbook of the 1980s, The Silver Palate.
-The Silver Palate Apple Cake is one of the most beloved recipes from the book, and it just screams Fall.
+Sheila Lukins and Julee Rosso are the dynamic duo that wrote the definitive cookbook of the 1980s, The Silver Palate.
+The Silver Palate Apple Cake is one of the most beloved recipes from the book, so many of us have made it at one time in our lives.
+This cake sits tall and proud and is jam packed with apples and spices making it the ultimate fall baking project.

 Cakes topped with warm glazes were popular in the 80s.
 But be warned, it makes for a very moist, almost wet interior.
 In this case it has a kind of apple pie effect.